qmacro/managed-associations-in-cap/guide/README.md

 This `author_ID` element is created automatically by CAP; this is a small part of what managed associations are all about, abstracting the underlying persistence layer and doing the "foreign key thinking" for you.

 SERVER: Nothing visibly changes at the service endpoint level, but the records (entities) in the `Books` entityset (<http://localhost:4004/z/Books>) now contain the new `author_ID` field.
-Don't get too excited yet, because right now they're all `null` of course:
+Don't get too excited yet, because right now the values are all `null` of course:

 ```json
 {